 In the United States, 48% of homes use natural gas heating, and 37% use electric heating.
-The rest is filled out by other means and where you live matters.
+The balance of home heating percentages is filled with other means.
+You must note that where you live also matters.
 This is an interesting statistic, but it is not the only home heating statistic you might be interested in knowing.

-American home heating varies across the state.
+American home heating varies across the states.
 In this article, we’ll take a look at four of the most pressing home heating statistics you should be aware of.

 Home Heating Statistics

-Almost everyone who lives in the United States has to deal with heating.
+Almost everyone who lives in the United States has to deal with some type of heating.

 Even the desert gets cold during the night, and that causes people to make choices.
 The choices we make for heating doesn’t just impact ourselves, it impacts everyone.
 Here are some home heating statistics for you to consider.

 1. Space Heating Uses a Lot of Energy

 Almost two-thirds of our household energy consumption goes to heating the air and water in our homes.
 This is a tremendous amount of electricity and gas that is devoted to just keeping us warm.
 New energy-saving appliances can help you save on home energy consumption.